Jens Grand: The de facto Dismissal of Grand as Prince-Archbishop of Bremen

 On 19 May 1316 the Bremian Chapter declared Grand to be insane and appointed Duke John, scholaster (headmaster of the school of the Bremen Cathedral) and a son of Duke Otto II the Strict of Brunswick and Lunenburg-Celle, as coadjutor of the See and administrator of the Prince-Archbishopric.
 Grand travelled to Avignon and sued the Chapter, but due to the papal sede vacante no decisions were taken.
 Jacobus de Rota, a papal collector, who had travelled the Prince-Archbishopric in 1317, described it as a hideout of robber barons.
 He reported the lower clergy, nobility, ministerialis and the common people wished Grand back as Prince-Archbishop.
 The new Pope John XXII, who personally knew Grand and esteemed him, thus refused to depose him.

 Nevertheless, Administrator John continued to wield the power in the Prince-Archbishopric.
-Right after Grand's exile Isarn Hinnerk was rehabilitated and appointed prince-archiepiscopal Burgmann in the castle in Ottersberg and bailiff in the pertaining bailiwick.
+Right after Grand's exile Isern Hinnerk was rehabilitated and appointed prince-archiepiscopal Burgmann in the castle in Ottersberg and bailiff in the pertaining bailiwick.
 In 1317 Administrator John arbitrated reconciliation between Ditmarsh and Count Gerhard III the Great of Schauenburg and Holstein-Rendsburg.
 Administrator John put Marcellus, a priest speaking up for Grand, to death.